Step 1 - Company seeking Capital fills out application.

 Cannabis Investing Forum

-The Completion Fund website is a resource for Wealth Managers, Family Offices, Angel, High Net Worth and Accredited Investors, Entrepreneurs and Startups to learn about exclusive events and networking opportunities focused on Alternative and Emerging Technology Investing.
+The Marketing Completion Fund website is an online resource for Wealth Managers, Family Offices, Angel, High Net Worth and Accredited Investors, Entrepreneurs and Startups to learn about exclusive events and networking opportunities focused on Alternative and Emerging Technology Investing.